Girolamo Nattino: Biography

-He studied ornamentation and design from the Academy of Fine Arts of Naples, under Giuseppe Mancinelli.
+He studied ornamentation and design at the Academy of Fine Arts of Naples, under Giuseppe Mancinelli.
 He was a resident of Naples.
 In 1870 at Parma, he exhibited: Due montoni che pascolano, oil canvas and Frutta.
 In 1887 at Naples, he exhibited Rimembranze and Lucrezia Romana.
 In 1881 at Milan, he exhibited: Una filatrice and Venditore di mele (both genre pieces); Frutta and a Mezza (still-life); and a portrait of a woman.
-In 1883 to Milan and Rome, he sent: Presso il Grunatello a Portici; Frutta e Fiori; Frutta e Avanzi Angioini a Monteleone di Calabria.
-Alla General Italian Exposition of Fine Arts of Turin in 1884, he displayed: Marina di Resina; Naples da Portici; Contadinello di San Germano, and Roseo di Portici; at Venice, in 1887, Naples dalla marina di Portici; La prima Comunione e Norina.
-Among his other works are: Un Contadinello: a Forosella; Venditore di frutta; Marina di sera, and Spiaggia tirrena.
+In 1883 to Milan and Rome, he sent: Presso il Granatello a Portici; Frutta e Fiori; Frutta e Avanzi Angioini a Monteleone di Calabria.
+At the General Italian Exposition of Fine Arts of Turin in 1884, he displayed: Marina di Resina; Naples da Portici; Contadinello di San Germano, and Roseo di Portici; at Venice, in 1887, Naples dalla marina di Portici; La prima Comunione and Norina.
+Among his other works are: Un Contadinello: A Forosella; Venditore di frutta; Marina di sera, and Spiaggia tirrena.